Airborne Virus Transmission: Increased Spreading Due to Formation of Hollow Particles: Methods

 \subsection{Validation of Model}

 We used the data from Stiti et al.'s \cite{Stiti} to validate the droplet evaporation and transport model.
 Figure~\ref{validation} plots the change in droplet size and falling height of a single saline droplet compared to the reference data.
 The initial temperature and diameter of the droplet are 37~°C and 100~µm, respectively.
 The ambient temperature is 20~°C with relative humidity of 40\%, 60\%, and 80\%.
-Considering that homogeneous droplets are assumed in the reference study, we used the same assumption and the same saturation limit of $Y_{\text {2}}$ = 0.357 for validation purposes.
+Considering that homogeneous droplets are assumed in the reference study, we used the same assumption and the same saturation limit of $Y_{\text{2},\textup{avg}}$ = 0.357 for validation purposes.
 However, we used the efflorescence limit $Y_{\text {2,s}}=$~0.393 \cite{Gregson} for the rest of the paper.
+In this paper, $Y_{\textit{i},\textup{avg}}$ refers to the average mass fraction of component "$\textit{i}$" within the droplet and is relevant to the homogeneous droplets.
+On the other hand $Y_{\textit{i}}$ refers to the mass fraction of component "$\textit{i}$", for a specific spatial location within the droplet. $Y_{\textit{i},\textup{s}}$ refers to the mass fraction of component "$\textit{i}$" at the droplet surface.
 Our results show good agreement with the reference data.
 For the investigated conditions, a droplet with an initial diameter of 100~µm falls to the ground before reaching saturation.